 P-1, P-2, and P-3

 Internationally recognized athletes, performers, or artists may be eligible to obtain temporary visas to come to the US temporarily to perform at specific events individually or with a team.
-MacDonald Hoague and Bayless has represented professional sports teams and performance groups in obtaining visas for prospective members.
+MacDonald Hoague and Bayless has represented professional sports teams and performance groups in obtaining visas for prospective and current members.

 R-1 visas are available for certain individuals coming to the U.S. for employment as a minister or in another religious occupation based on sponsorship by religious organizations.

-TN status is available for citizens of Canada and Mexico coming to the U.S. for employment at the professional level, in occupations including Engineers, Management Consultants, and medical professionals, among others.
+TN status is available for citizens of Canada and Mexico coming to the U.S. for employment at the professional level, in specified occupations including Engineers, Management Consultants, and medical professionals, among others.

 Employment-Based Permanent Residence